SalvatorePreviti/js13k-2022/post-mortem.md

 #### Constructive Solid Geometry, [CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)

-I enjoyed how I and Ben designed Island Not Found, that has a ray marching based renderer, using constructive solid geometry.
+I enjoyed how I and Ben worked on the level design of [Island Not Found](https://github.com/SalvatorePreviti/js13k-2020/wiki/Post-Mortem).
+It had a ray marching based renderer and used constructive solid geometry.
 See the amazing [Inigo Quilez articles](https://iquilezles.org/articles/distfunctions/) for more information.
 However performance was hard to maintain and decreased quickly with the size and complexity of the world.
 Glsl compilation time was also a big problem.

-Constructive solid geometry is an effective way to define a complex world in code and allows to create complex shapes, with concavity and holes, with just few characters of code.
+Constructive solid geometry is an effective way to define a complex world in code and allows to create complex shapes, with concave solids, holes and complex shapes with just few lines of code.

-Some months before the beginning of the competion I decided to spend some time experimenting with new techniques, so I thought to use constructive solid geometry again when building the world for the next game, but this time with triangles.
+I decided to prepare for the competition a small setup based on CSG on polygons.
 Triangles are in general much more performant on the hardware we use now, they have nice antialiasing out of the box, and performance decreases more or less linearly with the number of vertices.

 While there are in general more performant solutions to constructive solid geometry, for example based on [BVH](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) like [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh), I landed on using the classic [Binary Space Partition Trees](https://www.researchgate.net/publication/220721659_Set_operation_on_polyhedra_using_binary_space_partitioning_trees).
 The amount of code required to implement it is incredibly small, even smaller and simpler than I expected.